samsuh/2025-learnings/README.md

 Spent some time exploring more about the trello clone tutorial on youtube.
 It's ok but he wastes a lot of time implementing his sponsored services like clerk or whatever. it is very dependent on lots of external services for no real reason. makes a lot of it not worth implemnting.
 At least it's nice that I'm not feeling completely lost on them, and im able to recognize what's core functionality vs what's directed fluff.

 I lost most of a week.
 I need something to tie me down to reality and the flow of time better than indepdnence.
 I will keep losing time if i don't have external time prompts keeping me aligned.

+Watched a couple tutorial segments, but that led me to wanting to learn more about React's Drag event, which led me to the javascript implementation. https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API